Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

-The enveloping quotient is a canonically defined reduced, separated scheme locally of finite type over $\kk$.
-It is observed in \cite{BDHK0} that, if the enveloping quotient is projective, then we have a finitely generated algebra of invariants and the enveloping quotient is the projective scheme associated to the algebra of invariants.
+\begin{remark} The enveloping quotient $X\env H$ is a canonically defined reduced, separated scheme locally of finite type over $\kk$.
+Suppose now that $X$ is projective.
+By \cite{BDHK} Corollary 3.1.21 the enveloping quotient is a projective variety if and only if the algebra of invariants $S^H$ is finitely generated where $S = \bigoplus_{r \geq 0} H^0(X,L^{\otimes r})$, and if so then the enveloping quotient is the projective variety $\proj(S^H)$ associated to the algebra of invariants.
+If $N$ is a normal subgroup of $H$ containing $U$ so that $H/N$ is reductive, and if $S^N$ is finitely generated, then since $S^H = (S^N)^{H/N}$, both $X\env N$ and $X\env H$ are projective and